rgitrepo/kubernetes-beginner-to-pro/docs/day8/node-affinity-and-pod-affinity-anti-affinity.md

 #### Applying Node Affinity

-Save the node affinity YAML file as `pod-with-node-affinity.yaml` and apply it using the following command:
+Save the node affinity YAML file as `pod-with-node-affinity.yaml` and apply it:

 ```bash
 kubectl apply -f pod-with-node-affinity.yaml
 ```

-This command will schedule the Pod according to the defined node affinity rules.

 #### Applying Pod Affinity/Anti-Affinity

-Save the pod affinity/anti-affinity YAML file as `pod-with-pod-affinity.yaml` and apply it using the following command:
+Save the pod affinity/anti-affinity YAML file as `pod-with-pod-affinity.yaml` and apply it:

 ```bash
 kubectl apply -f pod-with-pod-affinity.yaml
 ```

-This command will schedule the Pod based on the affinity and anti-affinity rules specified.

 #### Verifying Pod Scheduling

-To verify where the Pods have been scheduled, use the following command:
+To verify where the Pods have been scheduled:

 ```bash
 kubectl get pods -o wide
 ```

-This will show the nodes on which the Pods have been scheduled, allowing you to confirm that the affinity/anti-affinity rules were respected.
+This command will show the nodes on which Pods were scheduled, allowing you to confirm that affinity/anti-affinity rules were respected.

 [Back to TOC](#table-of-contents)